-16.-The wages rates set out in clause 2 are based upon the following basic wage rates, and, pursuant to the provisions of section 21 of the Factories and Shops Act 1934, the Board hereby determines that such rates shall be automatically adjusted as prescribed by clause 17.
+16.-The wages rates set out in clause 2 are bised upon the following basic wage rates, and, pursuant to the provisions of section 21 of the Factories and Shops Act 1934, the Board hereby determines that such rates shall be automatically adjusted by the same amount and at the same time as such basic wage, as prescribed by clause 17.

-Provided that the rates for improvers shall be adjusted proportionately to the basic wage, such adjustments to be to the nearest 3d., half or less than half of 3d. to be disregarded.
+Provided that the rates for improvers shall be adjusted according to the percentages set out in clause 2, such adjustments to be to the nearest 6d., half or less than half of 6d. to be disregarded.

-.
-Basic Wage.
+2.74 The Truge.

 Place.
-Needs Basic Wage (Adjustable).
-Loading Constant.
-Total Basic Wage.
+Basic Wage (Adjustable).
 Index Number Set Assigned.

-Victoria £ s. d.
-5 11 0 8. d.
-6 0 £ s. d.
-5 17 0 Melbourne
+£ s. d. •

+Victoria •• • • •• •• 8 10 0 Melbourne